RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - Trading corporations
     - R v Trade Practices Tribunal; Ex parte St George County Council (1974) 130 CLR 53
       - a majority of 3:2 in the High Court decided that a local government entity, which sold electricity and electrical appliances, was not a trading corporation.
-      - Menzies and Gibbs JJ determined this by examining the “purposes” for which the company was established
+      - Menzies and Gibbs JJ determined this by examining the "purposes" for which the company was established
         - local government corporation rather than trading corp
         - A trading corporation def was therefore, for these two Justices, identifiable by the purposes for which it was established
       - Barwick CJ stated (at 543) that the test of identifying a trading corporation was to inquire as to whether its predominant and characteristic activity was that of trading in goods or services